PacificBiosciences/humanatee/docs/install.md

 ## From Docker

 Humanatee can also be run from a Docker container.
-The Docker image is available on [Quay.io](https://quay.io/repository/pacbio/humanatee) or can be built locally.
+The following command can be run to build the docker image locally.

 ```bash
 # clone the repo